roytang/blog/content/posts/2008/05/shm-booster-draft-10-may-2008.md

 [Runes of the Deus][11]

 came in, I easily scooped it up.
 I also got two Pili-palas in the third pack, hoping to score a Power of Fire, but no such luck.
-The Pili-pala were very good though, enabling a splash of white and for some reason people don&'t realize it&'s a flier!
+The Pili-pala were very good though, enabling a splash of white and for some reason people don't realize it's a flier!

 <!--more-->

-Here&'s my final list:
+Here's my final list: